 CRe, incorporated in Bermuda in 2004, holds a Class 3A License under the Act of Bermuda.
 As such, CRe can only write/reinsure all classes of related party property and casualty business.
 It was formed to act as an internal mechanism for reducing the Group's reliance on the external purchase of reinsurance and to effectively reduce the retention that applies under the Group's outwards Property Catastrophe Excess of Loss Treaty.
-This retention is currently BD\$5 million for the first event and then decreases to BD\$3.5 million for the second and third events.
+This retention is currently up to BD\$8.5 million for the first event and then decreases to BD\$3.5 million for the second and third events.

 The primary purpose of CRe is to provide a property catastrophe excess of loss reinsurance program that reduces the net retention for the various insurance companies related through common control.
-CRe has four separate catastrophe excess of loss treaties in place to provide protection to CIC, CI (BVI), Security and General Insurance Company Limited and British Caymanian Insurance Company Limited which are subsidiaries of the Group.
+CRe has four separate catastrophe excess of loss treaties in place to provide protection to CIC, CI (BVI), CG Atlantic General Insurance Ltd. and British Caymanian Insurance Company Limited which are subsidiaries of the Group.
 Each of the above related companies pays an annual premium to CRe for this protection.